cncf/servicedesk/README.md

 This list isn't a comprehensive list of all services covered.
 Projects can, and do, request additional services through [CNCF Service Desk](https://cncfservicedesk.atlassian.net/servicedesk/customer/portal/1) and we work to get them the help they need.

-To contribute your project to CNCF or discuss how CNCF can help your project, email <info@cncf.io> and read the TOC repo <https://github.com/cncf/toc#projects>
+To contribute your project to CNCF or discuss how CNCF can help your project, email <info@cncf.io> and read the [TOC repo](https://github.com/cncf/toc#projects).

 ## FAQ

 ### How do I file a ticket with the Service Desk?

-If you're a CNCF project committer/maintainer, all you have to do is visit [https://servicedesk.cncf.io](https://servicedesk.cncf.io/) to request support.
+If you're a CNCF project committer/maintainer, all you have to do is visit [the web portal](https://servicedesk.cncf.io/) to request support.

 All CNCF maintainers are listed [here](http://maintainers.cncf.io/).